 The idea of civilization either “progressing” or “conserving” itself is useless.
 Sometimes doing what’s “good” for the world and its inhabitants needs something radical.
 Other times, it requires holding onto something traditional.

 The whole modern world has divided itself into Conservatives and Progressives.
 The business of Progressives is to go on making mistakes.
 The business of Conservatives is to prevent mistakes from being corrected.
 Even when the revolutionist might himself repent of his revolution, the traditionalist is already defending it as part of his tradition.
 Thus we have two great types — the advanced person who rushes us into ruin, and the retrospective person who admires the ruins.
 He admires them especially by moonlight, not to say moonshine.
 Each new blunder of the progressive or prig becomes instantly a legend of immemorial antiquity for the snob.

 So don’t commit to being a “Progressive” or a “Conservative.”

 Don’t commit to Revolution.
 Or Counterrevolution.
 Or Reform.
 Or Orthodoxy.
-Take a genuine shot at solving problems and making the world a better place.
+Take a genuine shot at solving problems and making the world a better, freer place.
 Commit to THAT.
-Commit to approaching the world with clear eyes, empirical evidence, rigorous reasoning, intellectual honesty and love.
+Commit to approaching the world with clear eyes, empirical evidence, rigorous reasoning, intellectual honesty and compassion.
 Commit to these.